Tuppence a quarter

 One side of the counter was used for sweets and the other for biscuits and nuts.

 By 1939 Woolworth had established an unrivalled confectionery business, dominating the British market and selling vast quantities of pic'n'mix sweets, chocolate and candy bars and biscuits.
 Such was the chain's stranglehold on the market that most rivals were forced to keep their sweet prices under sixpence, sacrificing margin to remain competitive.
 Just a year later the world had changed.
 The abundant displays had disappeared, as Britain went to war.
-Find out more in our 1940s and rationing exhibit here in the Woolworths Museum.
+Find out more in our World War II and post-war rationing exhibit here in the Woolworths Museum.